TOC-Lab-POSTECH/Test/README.md

 > And, NEVER change anything about the settings of projects or solutions.
 > Furthermore, please do NOT change the existing files including `Test Console.cpp` in `Test Console` project.
 The source file is a public testing file for testing settings.
 > If you want your own test file, add a source file to the `Test Console` project.
 > If you want to add codes to the library, you can add header and source files to the `TOC_Star_Project` project.
-You can test your own source file only in the way.
+You can test your own source file only in this way.

 > [!WARNING]
 > We use [CGAL](https://www.cgal.org/index.html) including [Boost Graph Library (BGL)](https://www.boost.org/doc/libs/1_75_0/libs/graph/doc/index.html) for implementation of graph algorithms and computational geometric algorithms.
 > Thus, if you don't know about those libraries, refer [this link](https://www.boost.org/doc/libs/1_86_0/libs/graph/doc/table_of_contents.html) for BGL and [this link](https://doc.cgal.org/latest/Manual/general_intro.html) for CGAL.
 > Additionally, CGAL extends the BGL by introducing concepts such as HalfedgeGraph and Face Graph.
-You can see more details at [this link](https://doc.cgal.org/latest/BGL/index.html)
+You can see more details at [this link](https://doc.cgal.org/latest/BGL/index.html).

 ---
 (1) First, clone this repository on your working directory, i.e., anywhere on your computer where you want to work.